 After a difficult week for markets in the previous week, inflation fears appear to have calmed down this week, triggering most global markets to post gains last week.
 Countries continue on their path to reopening their economies wrapping up the first half of the year with an optimistic tone.

-buy prednisone in mexico US: Best weekly gains since early April
+US: Best weekly gains since early April

 The S&P 500 rose 2.8% rebounding from the previous week’s declines as inflation fears eased during the week.
 President Biden announced a plan for roughly USD 1 trillion in infrastructure spending over five years.
 The bill has yet to be drafted.

 The Nikkei 225 rose 0.4% in a volatile week.
 The outlook for services in Japan is optimistic, stemming from hopes that the accelerated vaccine rollout would contribute to easing restrictions and trigger a broader recovery in demand.

 The CSI 300 Index rose 2.8%.
 Financial stocks led the rally after the People’s Bank of China injected liquidity into the financial system.
 Domestic leisure and travel stocks also advanced amid reports that China may not open its international borders this year.

 Europe: Economic activity to improve strongly

 The Euro Stoxx 50 rose 1.0%.
 European Central Bank President Lagarde said the outlook was “brightening” and economic activity “should improve strongly” in the second half of 2021.
 Rising inflation should start declining in 2022.

 UK: Interest rates remain unchanged; Covid-19 cases rise